FDoronio79/Carventory/README.md

 ![CarCar](/ghi/app/public/CarCar.png)

 ----------------------------
-**Preventing errors when creating data:**
+==**Preventing errors when creating data:**==

 -An error occurs if you have two Sales Persons or Customers with the same name.

 -An error occurs for any numerical IDs if you type a really long number.
+Try only four digits.

 ----------------------------
 **To test APIs on API client (Insomnia)**